ryu-sato/crowi-client/README.md

 ## Code of Conduct

-Everyone interacting in the Crowi::Plus::Client project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ryu-sato/crowi-plus-client/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Crowi::Client project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ryu-sato/crowi-client/blob/master/CODE_OF_CONDUCT.md).